modelab/grasshopper-primer/en/2-extensions/2-1/2_Components.md

 **Element\* Edge Neighbors**

 This component provides access to the adjacency data structured according to the edges of the input mesh.
 The output data is provided as a tree with one branch for each edge in the mesh.
-It returns the mesh edges, the edge end points, center ponts of the faces adjacent to each edge (dual), the neighboring edges as line objects, and neighbouring face centers (center points of faces adjacent to the edge start and end points)
+It returns the mesh edges, the edge end points, center ponts of the faces adjacent to each edge (dual), the neighboring edges as line objects (arranged in clockwise order) , and neighbouring face centers (center points of faces adjacent to the edge start and end points)

 ![IMAGE](images/04A_edge-neighbors.png)
 > **Edge Neighbors** - Edges, End vertices, Adjacent face centers, Neighboring edges, and Neighbouring face centers

 **Element\* Face Neighbors**

 This component is similar to the others in this section, but the data is organized in a tree according to the faces of the mesh, with one branch per face.
-The outputs are the face centers, vertices of each face, neighbouring edges, and the centers of neighboring faces.
+The outputs are the face centers, vertices of each face (arranged in counter clockwise order), neighbouring edges (arranged in counter clockwise order), and the centers of neighboring faces (arranged in counter clockwise order).

 ![IMAGE](images/04B_face-neighbors.png)
 > **Face Neighbors** - Face centers, face vertices, neighbouring edges, neighbouring face centers

 **Element\* Vertex Neighbors**

-This component outputs neighboring vertices, edges, and face centers structured in a tree according to the vertices of the mesh.
+This component outputs the mesh vertices, neighboring vertices (arranged in clockwise order), neighbouring edges (arranged in clockwise order), and neighbouring face centers (arranged in clockwise order) structured in a tree according to the vertices of the mesh.

 ![IMAGE](images/04C_vertex-neighbors.png)
-> **Vertex Neighbors** - Adjacent Edges, adjactent faces, and neighboring vertices
+> **Vertex Neighbors** - Vertices, neighbouring vertices, neighbouring edges, neighbouring face centers

 ####2.1.2.3 Primitives